avitorio/outstatic/apps/web/outstatic/content/docs/getting-started.md

 - A [GitHub](https://github.com) account.

-Before we start, you need to setup GitHub Authentication on your project.
-Outstatic works with GitHub Oauth or GitHub Applications for authentication but GitHub Oauth is easier to setup.
-The documentation for GitHub Application is available [here](/docs/github-applications).
-Let's create a GitHub OAuth Application:
+### **Initiating Setup: GitHub Authentication**

+Before diving in, it's essential to configure GitHub Authentication for your project.
+Outstatic accommodates both **GitHub OAuth** and **GitHub Apps** for authentication purposes:

+- **GitHub OAuth:** easier and quicker to set up, ideal for simpler integrations.

+- **GitHub Apps:** setup is generally more complex, providing a refined level of access and control.

+For those opting for GitHub Applications, please refer to the relevant [Github Apps Authentication](http://localhost:3000/docs/github-apps-authentication) documentation.

+#### Setting up a GitHub OAuth Application:

+Let’s walk through the steps to create a GitHub OAuth Application, streamlining your project’s initial setup:

 - First go to the "Register a new OAuth application" page on GitHub by [clicking here](https://github.com/settings/applications/new).